-Applicants for federal financial assistance must submit the FAFSA at www.fafsa.ed.gov.
+Applicants for federal financial assistance must submit the FAFSA at www.studentaid.gov.
 The school code is 006537.
 Accepted students should submit the FAFSA by May 1st prior to the academic year for which funds are being requested.
 Transfer students should submit the FAFSA upon acceptance.
 Students are given additional information regarding financial aid and how to apply upon acceptance.
 Receiving Financial Aid:

 - 1. The determination of aid is based on the complete information provided on the FAFSA. - 2.
 Financial aid is given on the basis of financial need and continuing satisfactory academic progress. - 3.
-Financial need is determined by establishing the difference between the cost of attendance and the expected family contribution (EFC) as determined by FAFSA. - 4.
+Financial need is determined by establishing the difference between the cost of attendance and the student aid index (SAI) as determined by FAFSA. - 4.
 Satisfactory academic progress is evidenced by meeting the criteria for promotion at the end of each term. - 5.
 When a student fails to maintain satisfactory academic progress, he or she is withdrawn from the program. - 6.
 Eligibility for federal student loans is determined by making academic progress and corresponds to an enrollment period.
-The standard is based on the School of Nursing's academic year. - First-Year Student or Level 1 All students enrolled in credits in accordance with the first-year curriculum plan are considered first-year undergraduate or level 1 students for the awarding of Title IV funding. - Second-Year Student or Level 2 All students enrolled in credits in accordance with the secondyear curriculum plan are considered second-year undergraduate or level 2 students for the awarding of Title IV funding.
+The standard is based on the School of Nursing's academic year. - First-Year Student or Level 1 All students enrolled in credits in accordance with the first-year curriculum plan are considered first-year undergraduate or level 1 students for the awarding of Title IV funding.

+• Second-Year Student or Level 2 - All students enrolled in credits in accordance with the secondyear curriculum plan are considered second-year undergraduate or level 2 students for the awarding of Title IV funding.

 As a for-profit institution, CMMC is subject to the clock-to-credit hour conversion requirements instituted as part of the Department of Education's program integrity regulations.
-The Department of Education made a clock-to-credit hour regulation change effective 7/1/2021.
-As a result, CMMC is required to use a formula to calculate how many credits a student is completing for the awarding of Title IV financial aid purposes only.
+CMMC is required to use a formula to calculate how many credits a student is completing for the awarding of Title IV financial aid purposes only.
 The clock-to-credit hour conversion factor for the School of Nursing is 30 hours per week as determined by the Department of Education and the program's accreditor, ACEN (Accreditation Commission for Education in Nursing).
 The nursing courses in the curriculum plan are subject to the clock-to-credit hour conversion only; the college general education courses in the School of Nursing curriculum plan are not subject to the clock-to-credit hour conversion.